perladvent/perldotcom/content/article/_pub_2004_02_27_exegesis7.md

 `form` represent *guaranteed* spacing (even if that truncates some of the data).

-Of course, in a situation like this â where we knew that the data might not fit and we didn't want it truncated â we could use a block field
+Of course, in a situation like this – where we knew that the data might not fit and we didn't want it truncated – we could use a block field
 instead:

         for @procs {